balogsun/SeunB-mentoring-docs/Monitor-And-Heal/datadog_selfhealing.md

    If everything is set up correctly, the Node.js script should execute `/tmp/purge_demo.sh` and return a confirmation message.

-### **5. [Optional] Expose the Local Server with a VPN Tunnel**, Just in case it is not a linux cloud instance, it will need a temporary internet access through a vpn tunnel.
+### **5. [Optional] Expose the Local Server with a VPN Tunnel**, Just in case it is not a Linux cloud instance, it will need a temporary internet access through a vpn tunnel.

 1. **Install Localtunnel**:
    - Install Localtunnel: